Stafford Square, Halifax, West Yorkshire, HX3 0AU

 End Points

-By the end of Reception children will begin to compare past and present events in their own lives, those of their families and other people they know.
+By the end of Reception, children will begin to compare past and present events in their own lives, those of their families and other people they know.
 They will understand the past through settings, characters and events encountered in books read in class and storytelling.

-By the end of KS1 children will develop an awareness of the past and know where the people and events they study fit within a chronological framework.
+By the end of KS1, children will develop an awareness of the past and know where the people and events they study fit within a chronological framework.
 They will be able to make comparisons by identifying similarities and differences between life in different historical periods and recall some significant people from events beyond living memory.